Understanding Symptoms & Recovery

 • Symptoms affect school, work, sports, or daily activities

-• Multiple symptoms occur across different systems
+• Mutliple symptoms occur across different systems

 • Previous treatment has not resolved symptoms